-For many potential home buyers, the FHA loan is a fundamental part of their buying strategy.
+For many potential home buyers, the FHA mortgage is a fundamental part of their buying strategy.
 This particular mortgage has been a staple program over multiple generations and has helped numerous people realize the dream of owning a home.

 FHA Mortgage Requirements

 FHA, an acronym for Federal Housing Authority, does not directly offer the loans.
 Instead, they have a list of guidelines and rules that must be followed for their loans.
 Banks, credit unions and mortgage lenders are then approved by FHA to offer the loans to consumers.

 In general, FHA is looking for individuals that have showed stability in the past 2 years in regards to their payment history.
 This does not mean that a person needs absolute perfect credit.
 Rather, FHA is looking for a pattern of making debt and rent payments on time.
 The most recent 12 month history is the most important factor in determining if a person will get approved for a loan.

 FHA is also looking for steady employment.
 This could mean that the person has had the same job for at least 2 years.
 It could also mean the person has been in the same industry but has improved their position with a better role and more income.

 Along the same lines, FHA prefers a borrower that has lived at the same address for the past 2 years.
 The stability demonstrated by the payment history, employment, and residency improves the odds of getting approved for a loan.

 There are also some guidelines about a person’s income compared to their existing debt and the potential house payment.
 This can vary greatly depending on a number of factors.
 The example below represents a manually underwritten loan, with a credit score of 582 or above and no compensating factors.